QuantumCoder905/Adding-my-working-professional-Projects-/README.md

 Starting with the description of the project
 Pfizer pharmeuticals I have worked
 Responsible for IT application support, management, and maintenance type of Work :
 Pfizer is typhically based out of US where they provide different type of clinical support and solutions .
+The total project experience took around 1 year .